mrRay/VVMetalKit/README.md

-# `VVMetalKit`
+# VVMetalKit

-VVMetalKit is a framework that contains a number of basic Metal-based utilities I use for the various projects I work on.
+VVMetalKit is a framework that contains a couple basic Metal-based utilities I use for the various projects I work on.
+The pool for recycling textures and buffers is the main feature offered by this framework- most of the other classes are intended to simplify workflows around rendering to, populating, converting, or displaying textures.

-## Overview

-#### Essentials:
+### Essentials:

 - `RenderProperties` is a global singleton for conveniently storing/retrieving values you'll use frequently.
 This is the first thing you'll want to configure if you're using this framework.
 - `VVMTLPool` is a texture and buffer pool- recycling textures and buffers is significantly faster than trashing and re-creating them every time you need one.
 If you're working with Metal textures/buffers, this is probably the second thing you'll want to create.